NandaChaves/Memory-game/README.md

-Simple memory game of programmings languages with countdown and number of attempts
+Simple memory game of programmings languages with countdown and number of moves.